- 18 years of age or above

 Students will have an opportunity to observe bicycle infrastructure and multi-modal transportation solutions, learn from programs and policies that support biking and learn about the role of biking in sustainable, livable communities.
 The required course for this program will be taught from a multi-disciplinary perspective to address the complex issues associated with biking.
 Activities and assignments will be focused on applying information and content to other countries and communities.

-Field trips will include visits to Lund, Sweden and Odense, Denmark.
+Field trips will include visits to Lund and Malmo, Sweden.
 Bike rentals will be provided and will be the primary form of travel around the city.
 Basic bicycle riding skills will be necessary, though the city is fairly flat and well designed for bicycles.
 Helmets are strongly suggested.
 Bike tours and site visits will highlight how community, environment, policy and urban design facilitate bike travel.
 Students will also learn about the social and cultural aspects of biking in Copenhagen.

 Program Leader Information